 The two styles of filing cabinet described above were certainly the most common, but filing cabinets of different size bodies and different sized drawers were also made for specialist needs.

-With very large amounts of material, one really had to know one's way around in order to retrieve something.
-I shall never forget trying to find a documents in what was then the Public Record Office and is now the National Archives.
+With very large amounts of material, you really had to know your way around in order to retrieve something.
+I shall never forget trying to find a document in what was then the Public Record Office and is now the National Archives.
 This was before the stock was computerised.

 I was trying to find the seaman's record for one of my ancestors.
-The process took a very long time because the first index system merely narrowed the search and directed to a second index system, then onto a third and so on.
+The process took a very long time because the first index system merely narrowed the search and directed to a second index system which narrowed it a third and so on.
 Each index system was located in a different place.

 I can't remember the procedure exactly, so my apologies to the National Archives as I have surely got it wrong in detail, but it was something like:

 In Navy records go to Type of service

 Knowing Type of service go to Century in another filing cabinet